-The situation between West Africa and the Canary Islands developed into a humanitarian crisis, often referred to as the 'Cayucos' crisis.
+The situation between West Africa and the Canary Islands developed into a humanitarian crisis, often referred to as the 'Cayucos' crisis (named after the fishing boats).
 The IOM estimates that around 6,000 migrants lost their lives in 2006 while attempting the crossing to the islands.